yeoldegrove/osism.github.io/docs/guides/deploy-guide/manager.md

 ## Bootstrap

 Most of the parameters required for Ansible (`ANSIBLE_BECOME_ASK_PASS`, `ANSIBLE_ASK_PASS`, `ANSIBLE_USER`, ...)
 in the previous step are no longer necessary.

-If Ansible Vault is used, however, `ANSIBLE_ASK_VAULT_PASS` must still be set.
+If Ansible Vault is used, however, `export ANSIBLE_ASK_VAULT_PASS=True` must still be set.

 To prevent recurring installation of Ansible Collections, `export INSTALL_ANSIBLE_ROLES=False` can be set.
+This is recommended.

 1. Bootstrap the manager node.